Aegean Islands – Aegean Sea Islands Guide

 Quiet Islands In Greece - Windmills in Chios

 One of the loveliest destinations in this island group is Chios, an island big enough for you to need at least a whole week to discover.
-The island offers unique hiking trails, several towns and villages worth visiting, and fantastic gastronomy, unique for including a product growing only in Chios, mastic.

-Mastic is a chewy resin produced only on one side of the island by an endemic tree.
 This resin is used in the cosmetic industry and the local cuisine.
 One of the things you can do in Chios is to explore the small villages where this product has been manufactured for ages.
 The best way to discover such a big island is with your own car, so renting a car is probably the way to explore better.

 Best Beach In Chios

 Karfas Beach is among the most popular shores on the island.
-Featuring white fine sand and clean, shallow waters, this is probably the best beach on the island for families.
+Featuring fine white sand and clean, shallow waters, this is probably the best beach on the island for families.
 It is about 5 km south of Chios Town in a fairly touristic area.

 Ikaria